gofynd/fdk-client-swift/documentation/application/CATALOG.md

 #### getComparedFrequentlyProductBySlug
-Get comparison between frequently compared products with the given product
+Retrieves products frequently compared with a given product.